Submission Magazine Issue of March 2026 published

 [The New Testament, Luke 20-21] Once, on being asked by the Pharisees when the kingdom of God would come, Jesus replied, “The coming of the kingdom of God is not something that can be observed, nor will people say, ‘Here it is,’ or ‘There it is,’ because the kingdom of God is in your midst.”

-There are two essential conditions to enter God’s Kingdom.
-God’s Kingdom comes to life when people of faith turn to GOD in a firm repentance (1) — this is like being born again — and follow His commandments (2).
+There are two essential requirements to enter God’s Kingdom.
+God’s Kingdom comes to our midst when people of faith turn to GOD in a firm repentance (1) — this is like being born again — and follow His commandments (2).

 1) Firm Repentence